muhaiminShihab/invo-manager/README.md

-# Due Manager
+# Invoice Manager

 A modern customer and invoice management application designed to help you track dues efficiently and manage your business finances.

 ## Overview

-Due Manager is a powerful application that helps you:
+Invoice Manager is a powerful application that helps you:
 - Manage customers and their details
 - Generate and track invoices
 - Monitor due payments and outstanding balances